lucas-a-pelegrino/lucas-a-pelegrino/README.md

 ## What am I doing recently?

-- Currently building and shipping amazing products at @ioasys! :rocket:
+- Currently building amazing products! :rocket:
 - Learning Go!

 ## What am I planning to do next?